 Although you can use barrier cloths to control unwelcome weeds you should always avoid the use of black plastic products.
 Growing strawberries requires cooler soil and black plastic films will only increase the temperature of any ground it covers.

 If you are interested in growing strawberries that are sweet, plump and juicy you should provide the plants with at least 1 - 2 inches of water each week.
 The watering needs for these fruiting plants is critical beginning at the blooming stage and continuing until the last berry has been harvested.

 Fertile, rich soil is another important component of a strawberry bed.
-You should make sure that you are using 10-10-10 fertilizer products at the beginning of the season.
+You should make sure that you are using a balanced organic fertilizer product at the beginning of the season.
 This should be applied so that there is a pound of fertilizer for every 100 square feet of garden soil.